albertogasparin/adone/docs/basics/actions.md

 }
 ```

-##### - `extraArgument`

-This is an optional, customisable argument.
-It can be an object with utilities and global variables you might need.
-In order to set it you can pass `actionExtraArgument` prop to `YieldProvider` or call `configure()` on `defaultRegistry` if you are using Adone provider-less.

 ### Basket async actions

 Like [redux-thunk](https://github.com/reduxjs/redux-thunk), basket actions can be async and you can call `setState` as many time as you need.
 Please note that changes to the state are applied immediately, so you should always use `getState` to query for a value.
 If you cache in a variable the result of `getState` you might accidentally use stale data.